dsohk/rancher-devsecops-workshop/docs/part-1.md

 When prompted the `Install Longhorn` page, leave all the settings as default and click `Install` button to continue.
 It should take 1-2 minutes to complete the longhorn deployment.
 The Longhorn item should appear under the top left pulldown menu.

-### 6. Download KUBECONFIG file of DevSecOps cluster to Harbor VM
+### 6. Download KUBECONFIG file of DevSecOps cluster into Harbor VM

 ![Download Kubeconfig file](./images/rancher-kubeconfig.png)